 Carefully arrange the chilled puff pastry on the top of the apples tucking the sides in.
 Dock the puff pastry with the tings of a fork.
+Pro tip - Docking the pastry means to make a few cuts on the pastry with a knife for steam to escape.

 Remove from the oven and let sit on the countertop for at least 5 to 7 minutes.